OpenNFT/opennft.github.io/80_courses.md

 ---
 layout: page
-title: Courses
+title: Training Courses and Development
 ---

-Please contact me.
+For concerns related to the OpenNFT training courses, neurofeedback research, and applications, contact Yury Koush (<yurykoush@gmail.com>).